Stains and carpet, they go hand in hand, no matter how careful you are.

 Oil and Grease Stains

-Grease stains generally require a solvent based cleaning agent (denatured alcohol) and water based dirt will require water based cleaning agent (dish detergent)
+- Grease stains generally require a solvent-based cleaning agent (denatured alcohol) and water-based dirt will need a water-based cleaning agent (dish detergent)

 Here’s a demo on how to do it

 For small cigarette burns, if it’s small enough you’ll need to: